Singularities of free group character varieties: Singularities

 be a monomial, with $a_{i},b_{i}\in\mathbb{N}$, and define Any polynomial invariant under the action is a sum of monomials $p$ such that $\partial p=0$.
 Considering the monomials with smallest degree, we are led to conclude that Note that this shows that the quotient is independent of $k$.
 By viewing these $n^{2}$ generators as elements of a $n\times n$ matrix, $X=(x_{ij})$ , $x_{ij}=z_{i}w_{j}$ which necessarily has rank at most one, we conclude that this is the ring of polynomial functions on the variety $V\subset M_{n\times n}\left(\mathbb{C}\right)$ of matrices of rank $\leq1$: The variety $V$ is called a determinantal variety (\cite{Harris}) and one can show that $\mathbb{C}\left[V\right]=\mathbb{C}\left[x_{ij}\right]/I$ where $I$ is the ideal of $2\times2$ minors of $X$.
 By simple computations, $V$ has a unique singularity, the zero matrix, which corresponds to the orbit of zero in $\mathbb{C}^{2n}$.

 Now, observe that all orbits of the action (\ref{eq:action}) are closed except the orbits contained in and moreover there is only one closed orbit in $Z$, which is easily seen to be the only singular point of $\mathbb{C}^{2n}\aq_{k}\mathbb{C}^{*}$.
 Therefore, by GIT, the quotient is a geometric quotient.
-Summarizing these results, we have:
+We summarize these results in the following lemma.